-Our Board met four times during our fiscal year ended January 30, 2016 ("fiscal 2015").
-All directors attended all meetings of the Board and meetings of the committees of the Board on which each director served.

-We believe that it is important for and we encourage the members of the Board to attend Annual Meetings of Stockholders.
-Last year, all members of the Board attended the Annual Meeting of Stockholders held on August 13, 2015.
+Our Board met 14 times during our fiscal year ended February 2, 2019 ("fiscal 2018").
+All directors attended at least 75% of the Board meetings and meetings of the committees of the Board on which each director served.
+We believe that it is important for the members of the Board to attend our annual stockholder meetings.
+All members of the Board then in office attended our 2018 Annual Meeting of Stockholders.